-sion in our modern society and to learn some basic principles of the art of discussion.
+This course is designed to emphasize the place of discussion in our modern society and to learn some basic principles of the art of discussion.
 Practice in various types of discussion processes will be provided.
 (Prerequisite: Speech 113.)

 243. Introduction to Acting